 Calgary real estate guide & listings for sale

 The character of Calgary is exemplified by its slower-paced atmosphere.
-Most areas in this city are very quiet, as there are low levels of noise from traffic.
-Finally, there are over 2200 public green spaces nearby for residents to discover, making it easy to reach them.
+This city is very quiet overall, as there isn't a lot of street noise or city clamour.
+Finally, there are over 2200 parks nearby for residents to visit, making it easy to access them.

 Driving is a very good medium of transportation in Calgary.
 Most properties for sale are a rather short car ride from the closest highway, and it is very convenient to come across a parking spot.
 However, commuting by public transit is at times challenging in Calgary.
 Thankfully, homeowners can rely on a multitude of rapid transit stations on the Red Line and Blue Line.
 The city is served by over 250 bus lines, and most properties are very close to a bus stop.
 Although it is a flat ride to most locations, the bicycle is a fairly poor mode of transportation in Calgary as.
 This city is also not very conducive to walking as very few common errands can be run without the use of a vehicle.